courselabs/dev/labs/branching-merging/README.md

 ## Forking a repository

 You can make changes to a local repo but you can only push those changes to GitHub if you have permission.
-You don't have permission to push to the `courselabs/dev` repo, but you can create a copy if it in GitHub.
+You don't have permission to push to the `courselabs/dev` repo, but you can create your own copy of that repository in GitHub.

 You'll need a GitHub account - if you don't have one, sign up at: